bd2kccd/data-reader/README.md

 ### Metadata Reading

 Metadata is optional in general data handling.
 But it can be very helpful if you want to overwrite the data type of a given variable column.
-And the metadata MUST be a JSON file.
-For example:
+And the metadata MUST be a JSON file like the following example.

 ````
 {